Slowly moving black holes in khrono-metric model: Khrono-metric model

 The equation of motion for the khronon has the form of a current conservation, \be \nabla_\nu J^\nu=0~,~~~~~ J^\nu= X^{-1/2} P_\mu^\nu \big[\a \nabla_\l u^{\mu\l} -(\b+\l) \nabla^\mu \vartheta-\beta R^{\mu\l} u_\l\big]\;, \ee where $ P_\mu^\nu=\delta_\mu^\nu-u^\nu u_\mu $ is a projector on the leaves of the foliation.
 Around a fixed background with Minkowski metric $\eta_{\mu\nu}$ and khronon identified with the time coordinate, $\bar\vf=t$, the linearized equations for the khronon perturbations $\chi=\vf-\bar\vf$ takes the form, \be \Delta \big[\a\,\ddot\chi-(\beta+\l)\Delta\chi\big]=0\;, \ee where $\Delta=\d_i\d_i$ is the spatial Laplacian.
 We see that the khronon waves propagate with the speed \be c_\chi=\sqrt{\frac{\b+\l}{\a}}\;, \ee to which we will loosely refer as the khronon ``sound'' speed.
 It can be smaller or bigger than unity, corresponding to subluminal and superluminal khronon propagation, respectively.

 The khronon EMT following from the action (\ref{eqn:khrononaction}) has the form,

 Clearly, it is proportional to the khronon parameters $\a,\b,\l$ and is suppressed when these parameters are small.

 This allows us to employ the following strategy when looking for solutions of the khrono-metric theory.
 In the leading order we can neglect the effect of the khronon on the metric and take the latter to be a solution of GR.
-The problem then amounts to finding an embedding of khronon into the fixed metric.
-We will refer to this regime as ``decoupling limit'' and will adopt it throughout this work.
+The problem then amounts to finding an embedding of khronon into the fixed metric which greatly simplifies the technical task.
+Instead of solving a coupled system of differential equations for the ten metric components and the khronon, with extra complications associated to the diffeomorphism invariance, we just need to solve a single equation for khronon in a fixed coordinate frame.
+This makes the analysis of the system and the properties of the solution transparent.
+We will refer to this regime of negligible back-reaction of khronon on the metric as ``decoupling limit'' and will adopt it in what follows.
 As long as the obtained khronon field is regular, its EMT will be small and its back-reaction on the metric can be taken into account perturbatively.